dougculnane/keycloak-ref/README.md

 You can now browse http://localhost:8080/ -> register and login.

-We have glossed over a few details ( which you will find in the code ;-) ) but this is the foundation of a Single Sign On multi Host and Realm Role based user management security system that has many configuration features like "Brute Force Detection", "Recaptcha", "Password Policy", "Email verification", "Forgot / reset Password", "One Time Password 2 factor authentication"....
+We have glossed over a few details ( which you will find in the code ;-) ) but this is the foundation of a Single Sign On, Multi-host, Multi-realm, Role based, User management, Security system that has many configuration features like "Brute Force Detection", "Recaptcha", "Password Policy", "Email verification", "Forgot / reset Password", "One Time Password 2 factor authentication", etc....